laravel/nova-docs/4.0/resources/fields.md

 ])->hideTrueValues(),
 ```

-In the event that the field contains no values, Nova will display "No Data".
+If the underlying field is empty, Nova will display "No Data".
 You may customize this text using the `noValueText` method:

 ```php
 BooleanGroup::make('Permissions')->options([